Fans Get Their First Look At Josh Brolin’s Cable In ‘Deadpool 2’ Courtesy Of Ryan Reynolds

 — Ryan Reynolds (@VancityReynolds) August 7, 2017

 In the comics, Cable is from the future and is the son of Madelyne Pryor, the clone of Jean Grey and Cyclops.
 He has a variety of powers thanks to his parents, which include telekinesis, telepathy, and outstanding marksmanship.
-Cable and Deadpool have a very complicated relationship in the comics and it is likely that they will still have a difficult relationship when it comes to Deadpool 2, if the Tweets from both Ryan Reynolds and Josh Brolin are any indication.
+Cable and Deadpool have a very complicated relationship in the comics, and it is likely that they will still have a difficult relationship when it comes to Deadpool 2 if the Tweets from both Ryan Reynolds and Josh Brolin are any indication.

-However, for now it is all about the first look at Brolin as Cable, and clearly the character is ready to go to war.
+However, for now, it is all about the first look at Brolin as Cable, and clearly, the character is ready to go to war.
 In the first tweet that was shared by Reynolds, he offers up a head shot of sorts with the caption that everyone has a “grumpy, heavily armed Uncle,” who also happens to be from the future.
 In the second picture the actor tweeted out, Cable can be seen with a teddy bear strapped to his belt and a large gun over his shoulder.
 He seems to be ready to take on any challengers, even as Ryan Reynolds captioned this image with a more witty response.

 DeadPool 2: Your premium #Cable provider. #DeadPool2 pic.twitter.com/LboS0iVDqZ